 Adult wild turkey males are very large and dark with a bare, red and blue head, with red wattles on the throat and neck.
 They have long legs.
 The feathers are bronzy and iridescent.
 Males, and some females, have a tuft of hairlike feathers (a “beard”) in the middle of the breast.
 Females are smaller and less iridescent.
-Turkeys are most famous for their gobbling calls, but they make many other vocalizations as well.

 Length: 48 inches (tip of bill to tip of tail).

-Statewide; most abundant in the Ozark Border, Glaciated Plains, and Ozark Natural Divisions.
+Statewide; most abundant in the Ozark Border, Glaciated Plains, and Ozark natural divisions.

 Habitat and Conservation